Nigeria

 In addition, Section 84 () of the Evidence Act provides that for a statement in a computer-generated document to be admissible in court, the following conditions are required to be satisfied:

 (a) that the document containing the statement was produced by the computer during a period over which the computer was used regularly to store or process information for the purposes of any activities regularly carried on over that period, whether for profit or not by anybody, whether corporate or not, or by any individual; (b) that over that period, there was regularly supplied to the computer in the ordinary course of those activities information of the kind contained in the statement or of the kind from which the information so contained is derived; (c) that throughout the material part of that period, the computer was operating properly or, if not, that in any respect in which it was not operating properly or was out of operation during that part of that period was not such as to affect the production of the document or the accuracy of its contents; and (d) that the information contained in the statement reproduces or is derived from information supplied to the computer in the ordinary course of those activities.3.
-What are the requirements and documentation to register an aircraft in Nigeria?
-Include references to formalities such as notarisation, legalization, etc.
+Does the Aviation Authority in Nigeria use an electronic register for Aircraft Documents or Aircraft Lease Documents (including Leases, Security Agreements, Mortgages, Lease Assignments, Novation and IDERAs)?

 The Nigeria Civil Aviation Authority (the “Aviation Authority”) maintains a register for aircraft documents.
 The Civil Aviation Act mandates the Aviation Authority to establish and maintain a national registry for the registration of civil aircraft and any interest or title thereof in Nigeria.